-Despite being a featureless flat bit of ice and snow surrounded by identical looking featureless ice and snow for hundreds of miles (at least) in all directions, the South Pole was a very sought after geographical prize, after several attempt to reach it, Norwegian Roald Amundsen arrived there first as part of a team of 5 men with 18 dogs pulling sledges on the 14th of December 1911.
+Despite being a featureless flat bit of ice and snow surrounded by identical looking featureless ice and snow for hundreds of miles (at least) in all directions, the South Pole was a very sought after geographical prize.
+After several teams had attempted to reach it including an abortive attempt a few months before being successful, Norwegian Roald Amundsen arrived there first as part of a team of 5 men with 18 dogs pulling sledges on the 14th of December 1911.
 Just over a month later Englishman Robert Scott also reached the pole with a team of 5 men having manhauled there.
 While Amundsen's team all returned home safely, Scott and his men died on the way back from the pole.

 South Pole Visits Timeline